Last updated February 2026

 The walk to the end of Deal’s striking brutalist pier is worth it for the food alone at Deal Pier Kitchen.
 That said, those floor-to-ceiling windows offering 180-degree views of Deal’s coastline (can you ever have 360 views of the sea?
 Only if you’re in it) certainly don’t hurt.

 Housed in an attractive glass and timber building, this versatile venue has mastered the art of seamlessly transitioning from laid-back brunch spot to evening destination dining.
-By day, it’s all about their legendary bottomless brunch (£38, available throughout the week), which includes unlimited Aperol Spritz, prosecco, Bellinis or Bloody Marys alongside any dish from their creative brunch menu.
+By day, it’s all about their legendary bottomless brunch (£38, available seven days a week), which includes unlimited Aperol Spritz, prosecco, Bellinis or Bloody Marys alongside a snack, any dish from their creative brunch menu, and dessert.

 Their eggs royale – featuring soft poached eggs with citrus-cured salmon and dill on toasted muffins – is a standout, while the Thai red curry mussels with sourdough is a little confusing, sure, but it’ll satisfy those looking for a point of difference in their brekky.
 There’s even a non-alcoholic version of the brunch at £28 for those keeping clear-headed.
 But really, what sick fuck drinks unlimited soft drinks like some kind of maniac?
 If it means another hour admiring this view, we might even be persuaded…

-A further shapeshift occurs come Friday and Saturday evenings, as the restaurant evolves again into something altogether more sophisticated.
-Their steak and lobster nights have become something of an institution, with sharing plates like The Banquet (£110 for two) offering premium steaks and whole lobster alongside garlic prawns and a textbook béarnaise.
+Come Friday and Saturday evenings, the restaurant evolves into something altogether more sophisticated.
+Their steak and lobster nights (6.30pm onwards, booking only) have become something of a local draw, with sharing plates like The Banquet offering premium steaks and whole lobster alongside garlic prawns and a textbook bearnaise.
+For solo diners, the Surf and Turf combining lobster tail and 8oz sirloin offers the best of both worlds.
+The wine list is particularly strong on sparkling wines – ask about the Kent options for a taste of the county’s burgeoning wine scene.

-Named by The Times as one of Britain’s top 30 beach cafés and restaurants, Deal Pier Kitchen manages to be all things to all people – from casual coffee spot (they’re open from 9am most days) to serious dining destination.
-Dogs are welcome during daytime service, making it perfect for post-walk refueling.
+Named by The Times as one of Britain’s top 30 beach cafes and restaurants, Deal Pier Kitchen covers a lot of ground – from casual coffee spot to serious dining destination.
+Dogs are welcome during daytime service, making it perfect for post-walk refuelling.

-Open Monday to Wednesday 10am-4pm, Thursday 10am-9pm, and Friday to Sunday 9am-5pm, with evening service Thursday to Saturday.
-Booking is essential for bottomless brunch and steak and lobster nights, though daytime visits operate on a walk-in basis.
+Open Monday to Thursday 10am-4pm, Friday and Saturday 9am-late (with evening steak and lobster service), and Sunday 9am-5pm.
+Booking is essential for steak and lobster nights, though daytime visits operate on a walk-in basis.
+They release evening dates monthly, so sign up to their mailing list to avoid disappointment.
 Keep an eye on their social media for seasonal changes to opening hours.

 Website: dealpierkitchen.com